For the Adherent of Pop Culture

 Notice that, as Inara's customer leaves, he is wearing an Alliance uniform, indicating he is a member of the Alliance military.

-Kaylee tells Mal the compression coil on the Serenity's engines may need to be replaced soon, but he denies allowing her to purchase a replacement while they are on Persephone, possibly leading to the malfunction that puts the ship and crew in trouble later in "Out of Gas".
+Kaylee tells Mal the compression coil on the Serenity's engines may need to be replaced soon, but he prohibits her from purchasing a replacement while they are on Persephone, possibly leading to the malfunction that puts the ship and crew in trouble later in "Out of Gas", when the catalyzer on the port compression coil blows out.

 At 17:52 on the DVD, a figure (presumably a production crewmember) can be seen moving to screen right to hide as Wash drives the Mule down the cargo ramp.
 At 18:00, a production crewmember's hand can be seen grabbing the front bumper of the Mule, presumably to pull the vehicle forward.